Safety confirmation system FAQ

 Ex.)
 How to use Wi-Fi

-Your department will determine whether you need to respond or not while traveling abroad.
-If they decide that you are not required to register your safety status in the system, then you will not be included in the list of persons required to register.
+Your department will determine whether or not you need to register your status while traveling abroad.
+If they decide that you are not required to register status in the system, then you will not be included in the list of persons required to register, and you will not be able to access the system.

 You can either enter the information in the "optional input" section of the safety status registration screen, or contact the emergency contact person in your department of affiliation (by telephone or e-mail) and provide them with the information.

-The question is to confirm whether your physical, environmental, and mental conditions would allow you to come to the university.
+The question is to confirm whether your physical, environmental, and mental conditions would allow you to come to the university if it is necessary.
 Those who are required to come to the university will be individually requested to do so.

 There are no specific criteria.
 For your reference, "Moderate" applies to cases in which you need to receive medical treatment at home, and "Serious" applies to cases in which you need to be hospitalized to receive medical treatment.
 There are, however, no criteria regarding the length of hospitalization or time required for recovery.